Lyman Twins of Altamonte, famous Vaudeville stage actors

 He was also a director of the Orange County Citrus Sub-Exchange, along with prominent citrus men L. W. Tilden of Tildenville (near Winter Garden and Oakland) and W. C. Temple of Winter Park.
 This farmer’s co-op helped local growers collectively get their produce to a larger market.

 As if that didn’t keep him busy enough, Herbert opened a storefront called the Farm & Home Machinery Company in 1928.
 It was located at 430 West Robinson Avenue, three blocks north of the Amway Center today.
-He sold the latest equipment and machinery, and that business continued to operate until the 1970s.
-Later in life, Herbert sold the business and started work as the local representative for Trueman Fertilizer.
+It remained in business until the 1970s.
+Herbert sold the latest equipment and machinery.
+Later in life, he sold the Farm & Home Machinery Compan and worked as the local representative for Trueman Fertilizer.

 Howard and Emma Lyman never left the Forest City/Altamonte Springs area.
-They were key local figures in the incorporation of the Altamonte in 1920, both of their names appearing on the petition to found the city.
+They were key local figures in the incorporation of Altamonte in 1920, and both of their names appear on the petition to found the city.

 Howard was the area’s representative on the Seminole County Board of Trade.
-He also was elected to the county school board and was active in all interests of the city locally and at conventions.
+He was also elected to the county school board and was active in all city interests locally and at conventions.
 He was a prominent member of the Elks Lodge and other charitable organizations.

-The communities mourned the loss of one of its patriarchs, lost in the prime of his life.
-Dignitaries throughout Central Florida and many Vaudevillians traveled to Altamonte for the funeral.
+The communities mourned the loss of one of their patriarchs, who was lost in the prime of his life.
+Dignitaries from throughout Central Florida and many Vaudevillians traveled to Altamonte for the funeral.

 Though it has moved to a new location about a mile north in Longwood, Lyman High School still bears his legacy.
-The original campus is still active, now called Milwee Middle School.
+The original campus is still active and is now called Milwee Middle School.
 Howard and Emma’s two sons (also named Howard and Herbert) graduated from their father’s namesake school.

-Emma was chairwoman of the town’s board of alderman, managed the local “Community House” civic center, maintained community gardens at Lyman and Rosenwald Schools, hosted picnics, and political rallies.
-She founded the civic organization that sponsored much of the early civic development of Altamonte kept the city’s finances afloat during the Great Depression.
+Emma was chairwoman of the town’s board of aldermen, managed the local “Community House” civic center, maintained community gardens at Lyman and Rosenwald Schools, and hosted picnics and political rallies.
+She founded the civic organization that sponsored much of Altamonte’s early civic development and kept the city’s finances afloat during the Great Depression.

 As if that weren’t enough, Lyman was also the area’s favorite performer as a regular host and performer on WDBO (Orlando’s first radio station).
 Emma played the piano, taught music twice a week at Lyman School, directed most any musical events and fundraisers in town, and regularly blessed everyone with her large, angelic range at community and church events.